leahjlou/backed-by-stacks/README.md

 You should see a new file `.env.development.local`, which provides credentials for your local app to connect to the database.

-#### 2. Run a local Stacks DevNet
+#### 2. Run a local Stacks Devnet

 ```
-clarinet devnet start
+clarinet Devnet start
 ```

 This will start a Stacks Devnet at `localhost:3999`.
 The terminal window will turn into an interface where you can browse mined blocks and the transactions within them.
-The DevNet will automatically deploy the `campaign-funding` smart contract, and make several local wallets available for testing (see `settings/Devnet.toml` for details).
+The Devnet will automatically deploy the `campaign-funding` smart contract, and make several local wallets available for testing (see `settings/Devnet.toml` for details).

-If you make changes to the Smart Contract during development, you will need to stop and restart the DevNet.
+If you make changes to the Smart Contract during development, you will need to stop and restart the Devnet.

-Once the DevNet is running, note that you can use the [Stacks Explorer connected to your DevNet](https://explorer.hiro.so/sandbox/contract-call?chain=testnet&api=http://localhost:3999) to easily call functions, browse blocks, and request STX from the faucet to use for testing.
+Once the Devnet is running, note that you can use the [Stacks Explorer connected to your Devnet](https://explorer.hiro.so/sandbox/contract-call?chain=testnet&api=http://localhost:3999) to easily call functions, browse blocks, and request STX from the faucet to use for testing.

 Finally, you'll need to provide values for these environment variables in your `.env.development.local` file: